Webb Ellis Cup: History

 It was soon named "The Webb Ellis Cup".
 New Zealand became the first nation to win the Webb Ellis Cup when they won the 1987 Rugby World Cup.
-The Webb Ellis Cup has been held by four nations; New Zealand, Australia, South Africa, and England.
+The Webb Ellis Cup has been held by four nations: New Zealand, Australia, South Africa, and England.

-The current holders are South Africa, after they beat England 32–12 in the 2019 Final in Japan.
+The current holders are South Africa, after they beat New Zealand 12–11 in the 2023 Final in France.
 The trophy was on display in Newlands, South Africa until 2009, where it had stayed for two years following their victory in the 2007 tournament.
 Later, it was returned to the home of World Rugby, Ireland.
 One cup recently went on tour around the New Zealand provinces along with the Dave Gallaher Trophy, Bledisloe Cup, Hillary Shield, Women's World Cup, World Rugby Sevens Series and the Junior World Cup trophies.

+Webb Ellis Cup restoration and repairs

+The Rugby World Cup trophy is restored by Thomas Lyte.
+The London-based company also acts as the official goldsmiths for the Webb Ellis Cup and restores or repairs the World Cup at the completion of each tournament and when required at any given period in the intervening years between one competition ending and the next beginning.

+Thomas Lyte are also responsible for hand-engraving the name of the victorious team on the plinth of the trophy.
+The plinth features the names of every winner since the inaugural tournament in 1987.